runeandre/slipstream_windows_updates/README.md

 # Enable running scripts!

-In order to run Powershell scripts, run the file [Set-ExecutionPolicy Unrestricted.bat](https://github.com/runeandre/slipstream_windows_updates/tree/main/Set-ExecutionPolicy/Set-ExecutionPolicy%20Unrestricted.bat)
+In order to run Powershell scripts, run the file [Set-ExecutionPolicy Unrestricted All.bat](https://github.com/runeandre/slipstream_windows_updates/tree/main/Set-ExecutionPolicy/Set-ExecutionPolicy%20Unrestricted%20All.bat)

-Or run the powershell command "Set-ExecutionPolicy Unrestricted".
+Or run the powershell command "Set-ExecutionPolicy Unrestricted" manually.

 You can revert to default settings with "Set-ExecutionPolicy Default" and "Set-ExecutionPolicy Default All" for all scopes.